 - Reviewed a multinational’s privacy programme to ensure it addressed both UK and EU requirements, including the differences in regulatory guidance from the ICO and EU supervisory authorities.

 Rob Bratby advises on the practical implications of UK-EU data protection divergence for businesses operating across both jurisdictions.
-Bratby Law is recognised by Lexology as a Global Elite Thought Leader for data protection.
+He is recognised in the Lexology Index as a Global Elite Thought Leader for telecoms and media, and as a Thought Leader for data privacy and protection.

 Related data protection pages